210517-Enterprise/demos/week9/qc-questions.md

 1. What is React?
 Is it a library or framework?
 What’s the difference between those?

+    React is technically a JavaScript library.
+Generally, libraries are used to perform specific operations in your application, whereas frameworks provide a skeleton for the entire application to function in a specific way.
+Frameworks are typically much more dependent on abstractions and provide generic functionality out of the box.

 2. What does it mean to be component-based?
 What does a component represent?

+    Component-based refers to an application design process that breaks the application down into reusible components.
+A component represents a building block for the UI and can be functional or logical by design.

 3. Tell me how you would start up a new React project?
 What does ‘create react app’ setup for you?

+    You could run the command 'npx create-react-app [application name]'.
+Out of the box, create-react-app provides us with some boilerplating for a base level react app.
+It configures our project hierarchy, connects our App.js component to the DOM through the index.js ReactDOM.Render method and also configures our package.json with some defaults.

 4. How would you create a component?

+    If you were creating function components in JSX, you could create a js file and in that file write 'export function ComponentName(){}'.
+Inside the brackets you would write whatever logic you want the component to perform.
+Typically returning some HTML as JavaScript thanks to JSX.

 5. What are “props”?
 What is state?
 What data should be put in which?

 6. What is the lifecycle of a component?

+    1. Mounting
+      * constructor
+      * render
+      * componentDidMount
+    2. Updating
+      * render
+      * componentDidUpdate
+    3. Unmounting
+      * componentWillUnmount

 7. What is the difference between a functional and a class component?

+    The difference is purely in its declaration.
+Both methods produce the same result.
+    1. A functional declaration
+        * function FunctionalComponent(){ return \<h1>some text\</h1>;}
+    2. A class declaration
+        * class ClassComponent extends React.Component {render(){return \<h1>some text\</h1> }}

 8. What is the purpose of a container component?
 What about a higher-order component?

+    1. Container Component
+    2. High-Order Component

 9. What is the virtual DOM?